misfir3/misfir3-org/site/content/about.md

 The backstory is simple.
 I wasn't "planned".
 I had heard a story by my parents about how my oldest brother was "longshot", The second was "sureshot".
 I wasn't planned, hence "misfire" (btw, I had to retype that 3 times to not have it end in a `3`).
 So I added the `3` and I had my new readily-available handle?
 I guess I "leaned into" that story, "owned it" ... whatever, it's just a story, it's not what or who I am.

 ## Why The Blog?
 We all intend to blog, write, maintain that personal website.
-Like everyone else, I did it off and on and did it more so 'brand myself' and create some cred for job transition puroses.
-Much of that is at [misfir3.wordpress.com](misfir3.wordpress.com) now.
+Like everyone else, I did it off and on and did it more so 'brand myself' and create some cred for job transition purposes.
+Much of that is at [misfir3.wordpress.com](https://misfir3.wordpress.com) now.
 I decided to ...

 1. Not bring that legacy stuff over.
 It's already on the internet forever
 2. I don't want to be so singly-focused anymore.